Anchovy Paste Substitute: Easy Vegan Anchovy Paste Recipe

 The Bigger Picture

 This is where plant-based cooking really shines.
-This recipe doesn’t rely on animal products or processed ingredients for depth.
-It uses whole, intentional ingredients to build flavor from the ground up.
-It supports a way of eating that is lighter and more sustainable.
-It is deeply satisfying.
-This approach does not sacrifice the complexity that makes food feel complete.
-Small additions like this don’t just enhance a dish—they elevate your entire approach to cooking.
+This recipe doesn’t rely on animal products or added oil for depth.
+Instead, it uses a short list of intentional ingredients to build flavor from the ground up.
+Small additions like this do more than enhance a dish — they show how satisfying plant-based Italian cooking can be.

 Equipment